tjapka1/myLessonsJava/README.md

 # myLessonsJava
 myLessonsJavamyLessonsJava
-this is my Java Scool
+this is my Java Scool of Java
 i learning fine